The Top 50 interview questions and how to handle them

 17. Give an example of this behaviour

 Having given your strengths and weaknesses, you are then likely to be asked to give examples of when you have displayed this behaviour.
 Your credibility will plummet if you cannot give an example of the strengths you have stated.
-So, for instance, with the strengths listed above a good response would be “in my present job, I am often asked to handle difficult customer situations because my supervisor knows that I will handle them politely, efficiently and diplomatically and therefore only a few cases would ever get referred to her.
-Also, because of my strong interpersonal skills, I have often been asked to buddy up with new team members, to make them comfortable in their new role at the earliest stage possible”.
+With the strengths listed above, a good response would be: “In my present job, I am often asked to handle difficult customer situations because my supervisor knows that I will handle them politely, efficiently and diplomatically and therefore only a few cases would ever get referred to her.
+Also, because of my strong interpersonal skills, I have often been asked to buddy-up with new team members, to make them comfortable in their new role at the earliest stage possible”.

 18. “Can you give me an example of a particularly difficult customer you had to deal with and how you used your skills to successfully overcome the problem they had?”

 Many interviewees freeze at this question, simply because they cannot think of an example, rather than the fact that they have never dealt with one.
 So have an answer prepared and make sure it is one where you resolved the issue, not one where you had to refer the customer to a higher authority (it’s amazing how many people do this).
 What the interviewer is looking for are the skills you possess in handling difficult customers, not the intricate detail of the particular issue the customer had.